Updated on: 11/25/2019

 The Davis Law Group has represented clients who have been injured in serious accidents of all kinds for more than 25 years in the Seattle area.
 Our team of attorneys offer free legal consultations for accident victims to learn more about their legal rights and options after a serious collision.

-If you or a loved one were injured in a ride share collision or any other type of auto accident, call 206-727-4000 or use the chat or contact options on this page to request your free consultation today.
+If you or a loved one were injured in a crash with an Uber or any other type of vehicle, call 206-727-4000 or use the chat or contact options on this page to request your free consultation today.